 c.
 The construction permit number of the equipment changing ownership.

-This rule is intended to implement Iowa Code section 455B.133.

-567—22.4(455B) Special requirements for major stationary sources located in areas designated attainment or unclassified (PSD).
-As applicable, the owner or operator of a stationary source shall comply with the rules for prevention of significant deterioration (PSD) as set forth in 567—Chapter 33.
+567—22.4(455B) Major stationary sources located in areas designated attainment or unclassified (PSD).
+As applicable, the owner or operator of a stationary source shall comply with the rules for New Source Review (NSR) for the prevention of significant deterioration (PSD) as set forth in 567—Chapter 33.
 An owner or operator required to apply for a construction permit under this rule shall submit all required fees as required in 567—Chapter 30.

-567—22.5(455B) Special requirements for nonattainment areas.
+567—22.5(455B) Major stationary sources located in areas designated nonattainment.
 As applicable, the owner or operator of a stationary source shall comply with the requirements for the nonattainment major NSR program as set forth in rule 567—31.20(455B).
 An owner or operator required to apply for a construction permit under this rule shall submit all required fees as required in 567—Chapter 30.

 [ARC 1227C, IAB 12/11/13, effective 1/15/14; ARC 2352C, IAB 1/6/16, effective 12/16/15]

-567—22.6(455B) Nonattainment area designations.
-Rescinded ARC 1227C, IAB 12/11/13, effective 1/15/14.
+567—22.6(455B) Reserved.

-567—22.7(455B) Alternative emission control program.
+567—22.7(455B) Alternative emission control program (“bubble concept”).

 22.7(1) Applicability.
-The owner or operator of any source located in an area with attainment or unclassified status (as published at 40 CFR §81.316 amended August 5, 2013) or located in an area with an approved state implementation plan (SIP) demonstrating attainment by the statutory deadline may apply for an alternative set of emission limits if:
+The owner or operator of any source located in an area with attainment or unclassified status (as published at 40 CFR §81.316) or located in an area with an approved state implementation plan (SIP) demonstrating attainment by the statutory deadline may apply for an alternative set of emission limits if:

-a.
 The applicant is presently in compliance with EPA approved SIP requirements, or

-b.
 The applicant is subject to a consent order to meet an EPA approved compliance schedule and the final compliance date will not be delayed by the use of alternative emission limits.

+Emission limits for individual emission points included in 567—23.3(455B) (except subrules 23.3(2)“d,” 23.3(2)“b”(3), and 23.3(3)“a”(3)) and 567—23.4(455B) (except subrules 23.4(12)“b” and 23.4(6)) may be replaced by alternative emission limits.
+Under this rule, less stringent control limits where costs of emission control are high may be allowed in exchange for more stringent control limits where costs of control are less expensive.

 22.7(2) Demonstration requirements.
 The applicant for the alternative emission control program shall have the burden of demonstrating that: